-- General Criteria: The case meets all eight Policy general criteria. - Groundwater Specific Criteria: The case meets Policy Criterion 1 by Class 4.
-The contaminant plume that exceeds water quality objectives is less than 1,000 feet in length.
-There is no free product.
-The nearest water supply well or surface water body is greater than 1,000 feet from the defined plume boundary.
-The dissolved concentrations of benzene and MTBE are each less than 1,000 μg/L. - Vapor Intrusion to Indoor Air: The case meets the Policy Exclusion for Active Station.
-Soil vapor evaluation is not required because the Site is an active commercial petroleum fueling facility. - Direct Contact and Outdoor Air Exposure: The case meets Policy Criterion 3b.
-A professional assessment of site-specific risk from exposure shows that maximum concentrations of petroleum constituents in soil will have no significant risk of adversely affecting human health.
-The Site is paved and accidental access to site soils is prevented.
-As an active gas station, any construction worker working at the Site will be prepared for exposure in their normal daily work.
+General Criteria: The case meets all eight Policy general criteria.

+• Groundwater Specific Criteria: The case meets Policy Criterion 1 by Class 1.
+The contaminant plume that exceeds water quality objectives is less than 100 feet in length.
+No free product is present.
+The nearest water supply well or surface water body is greater than 250 feet from the projected plume boundary.

+Vapor Intrusion to Indoor Air: The case meets the Policy Exclusion for Active Station.
+Soil vapor evaluation is not required because the Site is an active commercial petroleum fueling facility.

+Direct Contact and Outdoor Air Exposure: This case meets Policy Criterion 3b.
+Although no document titled "Risk Assessment" was found in the files reviewed, a professional assessment of site-specific risk from potential exposure to residual soil contamination found that maximum concentrations of petroleum constituents remaining in soil will have no significant risk of adversely affecting human health.
+The Site is paved and accidental exposure to site soils is prevented.
+As an active petroleum fueling facility, any construction worker working at the Site will be prepared for exposure in their normal daily work.